cashbee-team/budgea_client/docs/BanksApi.md

 Create an account

-This endpoint creates an account not related to a connection.<br><br>
+This endpoint creates an account related to a connection or not.<br><br>

 ### Example
 ```ruby